philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 > People and collaboration over processes and tools (Agile Manifesto)

-That's why it's better to build the Quality View together.
+That's why **it's better to build the Quality View together**.
 Below are detailed steps to collaboratively draw a Quality View.

 I usually run workshops in a series of 90 minutes sessions: